Pranavvarma44/ai-medical-project/README.md

 - python -m venv venv
 - windows:venv\Scripts\activate
 - mac:source venv/bin/activate
+## install libraries
+- pip install tensorflow numpy matplotlib pillow flask
+## dataset
+- Download the COVID-19 Radiography Database from Kaggle
+- Extract and place it inside the project directory
+## model
+- run the notebook or the model directly

 ## Note
 This project is for educational purposes and should not be used for actual medical diagnosis.